MuazAsif-Dev/git-learn/README.md

 # git-learn
-A repo to learn the basics of Git and GitHub
+A repo to learn the basics of Git and GitHub.